willfinnigan/RetroBioCat-2/docs/source/index.rst

 Installation
 ------------
 It is highly recommended to install this package in its own environment, for example a conda environment.

-Python >= 3.9 is required.
+Python >=3.9 and <=3.11 is required.

 ::

     pip install rbc2

-**A note on M1 Macs:**  There seems to be an issue installing tables on M1 macs, to do with location HDF5.
+**A note on M1 Macs:**
+I've had an issue installing the tables package on my M1 mac, with an error to do with the location of HDF5.
 Assuming you have installed the necessary files using homebrew, inside your environment run the following before installation:

 ::